Maksims Rafaļskis

-Maksims Rafaļskis (born 14 May 1984) is a Latvian football manager, currently coaching the youth squad of Latvian Higher League club Metta, and former footballer.
+Maksims Rafaļskis (born 14 May 1984) is a Latvian football manager, currently coaching the youth squad of Latvian Higher League club Metta, and former player.

 Club career

 Rafaļskis played for JFC Skonto in his youth years, but started his professional career with FK Rīga in 2005.
 He played there for 3 years, making 67 league appearances and scoring 3 goals, also helping his team in cup competitions.
 Rafaļskis left the team in 2008, because it struggled with its financial situation and could not guarantee his contract being satisfied.
 Not long after leaving he signed a contract with FK Liepājas Metalurgs.
 He played there for 2 years, making 46 league appearances and scoring 11 goals, as well as becoming one of the team's leaders.
 In February 2011 he went on trial with the Russian First Division club FC Baltika Kaliningrad and signed a contract with them.
 At the start of 2012 Rafaļskis left Baltika, returning to the Latvian Higher League and joining Daugava Daugavpils.
 He became the Latvian Higher League champion in 2012.

 On 14 February 2013 Rafaļskis signed a 2-year deal with the Icelandic Pepsi League club ÍA.